door7302/demo-closed-loop/README.md

 ## Launch the environment

-All the containers will be download, built, and started by issuing the following command.
+All the containers will be downloaded, built, and started by running the following command.
-This requires your CLA server has access to Internet.
+This requires that your CLA server has Internet access.

 ```shell
 # Go to demo folder